Linuxfabrik/monitoring-plugins/check-plugins/strongswan-connections/README.md

 * WARN if there are no active connections at all.
 * WARN if configured connections do not match active connections.
 * WARN if any child SA is not connected.
+* WARN if charon does not answer on the VICI socket within `--timeout`.
 * UNKNOWN if no connections are configured.
+* UNKNOWN if `--socket` resolves outside `/run` or `/var/run`, or if anybody but root could replace the socket or a directory above it.
 * `--always-ok` suppresses all alerts and always returns OK.